Steady B: Armed robbery and murder

 On January 2, 1996, Steady B, along with C.E.B. bandmate Cool C and another local Philadelphia rapper, Mark Canty, attempted a bank robbery at a PNC bank branch in Feltonville, Philadelphia.
-During the botched heist, in which Steady B served as the getaway driver in a stolen minivan, Philadelphia Police Officer Lauretha Vaird, who responded to the bank's silent alarm, was shot and killed by Cool C. Vaird, an African American woman and the single mother of two children, was the first female Philadelphia police officer slain in the line of duty.
-The incident inspired the song "Slipped Away (The Ballad of Lauretha Vaird)", which appeared on Philadelphia trio G. Love and Special Sauce's album Yeah, It's That Easy.
+During the botched heist, in which Steady B served as the getaway driver in a stolen minivan, Philadelphia Police Officer Lauretha Vaird, who responded to the bank's silent alarm, was shot and killed by Cool C. Vaird, an African American woman and the single mother of two, was the first female Philadelphia police officer killed in the line of duty.

 Steady B was arrested at his apartment shortly after the bank robbery.
 Two handguns left at the scene by Cool C and Canty, including the murder weapon, were traced back to Steady, and he eventually confessed to his role in the crimes to police during interrogation.

-At his trial, the State presented evidence, including testimony from Steady's wife, that Steady B, Cool C, and Canty met at Steady B's apartment shortly after the robbery, where they watched media coverage of the event on television and discussed their escape.
+At his trial, the State presented evidence, including testimony from Steady's wife, that Steady B, Cool C, and Canty met at Steady B's apartment shortly after the robbery, where they watched coverage of the event on television and discussed their escape.
 Incriminating statements by Canty were also admitted into evidence at Steady B's trial.

-On October 30, 1996, Steady B was convicted of the second-degree murder of Officer Vaird.
+On October 30, 1996, Steady B was convicted of the second-degree murder of Vaird.
 On December 13, 1996, he was sentenced to life imprisonment without the possibility of parole.